 - Assessing the Future of Iraq and the Implications for U.S. National Interests

 - The Middle East and South Asia in the New Global Context

 - Saudi Arabia in Transition

 - The Islamic Republic’s Troubles at Home and Challenges for the U.S.

-- Puzzles and Dilemmas in the Middle East and South Asia: Culture, Leadership and Political Order
+- Puzzles and Dilemmas in the Middle East and South Asia: Cultural Leadership and Political Order

 Exceptional breadth and depth of topics.
 Wonderful speakers and thought-provoking stories and perspectives.
 Really well done!!
 Thank YouD.D., Air Force • Enterprise Perspective Seminar October 2016

 Format is terrific!
 Lots of speakers from across government enterprise and no power points.
 Plenty of time for engaging dialogue.
 I love to hear what experts and insiders have to say about out WDC enterprise.J.
 Haywood, Wright Patterson Air Force Base